 2018 Call for Submissions

 Each concert will feature an 8.1 speaker diffusion system.
-Acclaimed violinist Sarah Plum will be the featured performer and composers are encouraged to submit works for her consideration.
+The acclaimed SPLICE Ensemble is the 2017 featured ensemble and composers are encouraged to submit works for their consideration.
 Any composer regardless of region, age or nationality may submit.
 Composers whose works are selected must attend and will be required to submit a $60 registration fee at the festival.